chrispy67/VisMetaDynamics/README.md

 V_S(t) = t_0 \sum_{t'=\tau_G} W_0 \exp \left( - \frac{(S_i - S_i(t'))^2}{2\sigma_i^2} \right)
 $$

 Given appropriate metadynamics parameters and simulation time, enough bias will be added to the system where the biased CV will have enough potential energy to freely diffuse through the CV space.
-This is a sign that the CV has enough energy to overcome local and global maxima and removing the bias, otherwise known as reweighting, will correspond to the underlying free energy of the CV.
+This is a sign that the CV has enough energy to overcome local and global maxima and removing the bias (reweighting) will correspond to the underlying free energy of the CV.
 This is known colloquially as <b>convergence</b>.
 There are several [reweighting techniques](6) that can be used to produce a free energy surface for real simulations, but in this 1-dimensional case the free energy surface can be approximated as:

 $$
 F_{b}(x, t) = -V(x, t)